walkeriniraq/credit-card-app/README.md

 Since "application" has two meanings in this case, I'm calling the credit card application object a "form"

+I'm using rspec to test the server script and jasmine to test the javascript app.
+The app is constructed using Ember, a fairly new MVC framework that runs on jquery and uses "handlebars" for templating.

 Instructions
 ============
+Run bundle install

 Test the server with "rspec spec"

 Run the server with "ruby server.rb" or "jruby server.rb" (only tested with jruby)